fellMorto/Pathologic-2-Incomplete-Mod-Files/README.md

 * figuring out how to create and add new characters

 ### Notes:
-* The only dll code file with any changes is **VirtualMachine.Common.**
+* The only dll code file with any changes is **VirtualMachine.Common**
-*  In PathologicSandbox parameter.xml, there's a parameter called Wolf which affects a lot of the new dialog options.
-It's currently set as True, so dialog options will reflect that
+*  In PathologicSandbox parameter.xml, there's a parameter called Wolf which affects a lot of the new dialog options